teambit/docs/docs/getting-started/12-version.md

 added components:  react/button@1.0.0
 ```

-This toturial does not include collaboration workflow for component versioning, so we use the `--persist` option.
+This tutorial does not include collaboration workflow for component versioning, so we use the `--persist` option.
 To learn more about how to collaborate on publishing component versions follow [this link](/docs/getting-started/ci-cd).

 You can run the `bbit status` command to see that the component is now staged to be exported.